tsolomko/BitByteData/2-0-Plans.md

 2. `BitWriter.write(unsignedNumber:bitsCount:)`
 3. Anything else that is added in 2.0 update

-## Remove no argument versions of `uintX(fromBytes:)` methods
+## Remove no-argument versions of `uintX(fromBytes:)` methods

 Currently, there are two versions of methods for reading bytes into an unsigned integer: with an argument, which allows to specify a number of bytes to read, and without the argument, which reads the maximum possible amount of bytes possible to store in an unsigned integer.
 These are two of them, because it is possible to implement the "no-argument" version in a more efficient way.
 This situation is a bit confusing, and I would like to improve it in the 2.0 update.

-There are several potential ways of improvement:
+There are two potential ways of improvement:

 1. Remove the no-argument versions and add natural default argument values to the remaining ones: